About Boardroom

 Randall Williams

-Randall Williams is a Staff Writer covering sports business and music for Boardroom.
-Before joining the team, he previously worked for Sportico, Andscape and Bloomberg.
+Randall Williams is a former Staff Writer at Boardroom specializing in sports business and music.
+He previously worked for Sportico, Andscape and Bloomberg.
 His byline has also been syndicated in the Boston Globe and Time Magazine.
-Williams' notable profile features he has written include NFL Executive VP Troy Vincent, Dreamville co-founder Ibrahim Hamad, BMX biker Nigel Sylvester and both Shedeur and Shilo Sanders.
-Randall, a graduate of "The Real HU" - Hampton University - is most proud of scooping Howard University joining Jordan Brand nearly three months before the official announcement.
+Williams' notable profile features include NFL Executive VP Troy Vincent, Dreamville co-founder Ibrahim Hamad, BMX biker Nigel Sylvester, and both Shedeur and Shilo Sanders.
+Randall, a graduate of "The Real HU" -- Hampton University — is most proud of scooping Howard University joining Jordan Brand nearly three months before the official announcement.